<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Not all markets welcome vacation rentals.
 HOAs or local authorities can also impose limitations, bans, or moratoriums on short-term rentals.
 Failure to comply with these regulations can result in fines and legal issues.

-So put your due diligence cap on, and be sure your investment goals jibe with local laws and regulations.
-A real estate agent can help, but city codes/zoning and HOA rules will be the final word when it comes to short-term rental investment viability in your market.
+So put on your due diligence cap and be sure your investment goals align with local laws and regulations.
+A real estate agent can help, but city codes/zoning and HOA rules will be the final word on short-term rental investment viability in your market.

 3. Financing Options for Short-Term Rentals

-Financing a short-term rental investment is not much different from traditional mortgages for primary residences, second homes, or even long-term rental investment properties.
-It would be purchased as an investment property, but the rental income is a little tricky to predict or include in your qualifications.
-There is typically a larger down payment required than for a primary residence, but the rest of the process is quite similar.
+Financing a short-term rental investment is not much different from traditional mortgages for primary residences, second homes, or long-term rental investment properties.
+It would be purchased as an investment property, but the monthly rent is a little tricky to predict and include in your qualifying due to varying occupancy rates.

-It’s essential to consult with a knowledgeable APM Loan Advisor who specializes in real estate investments to explore the financing options available to you.
+It’s essential to consult with a knowledgeable APM Loan Advisor specializing in real estate investments to explore your financing options.
 They can help you find tailored loan programs that meet your needs.

 4. Using Rental Income to Qualify

-Let’s throw you a bone after that last downer: You can use short-term rental income projections when qualifying for a mortgage.
+After that last downer, let’s throw you a bone: You can use short-term rental income projections when qualifying for a mortgage.

 That’s because lenders consider the rental income generated from short-term rentals as part of your overall income when assessing your eligibility for financing.
-In other words, this potential income can boost your debt-to-income ratio and maybe even get you over the goal when it comes to qualifying for financing.
+In other words, this potential income can boost your debt-to-income ratio and maybe even get you over the goal when it comes to qualifying for the mortgage payment tied to your rental.

-This gets a little tricky to use for the purchase, as it’s sometimes difficult or impossible to get a rental survey on an appraisal for a property that is intended as a short-term rental in an area where these are not common.
+This gets a little tricky to use for the purchase, as it’s sometimes difficult or impossible to get a rental survey on an appraisal for a property that’s intended as a short-term rental in an area where these aren’t common.

 If the appraiser is unable to provide a rental survey with the appraisal report (this is often the case with short-term rentals), then rental income can’t be used for qualifying.
-The good news is that a year or two down the road, once you have that history in hand, you can refinance to more favorable terms if you wish.
+The good news is that a year or two down the road, once you have that history in hand, you can refinance to more favorable terms.

-Just like cities and HOAs, however, lenders do have specific guidelines and restrictions regarding the use of rental income.
+Just like cities and HOAs, lenders have specific guidelines and restrictions regarding using rental income.
 That’s why you need an experienced Loan Advisor to help you navigate these complexities and maximize your chances of qualifying for financing.

 5. Evaluating the Market